Abingdon and Witney College

 Abingdon & Witney College is a further education provider in the United Kingdom.
-It was established in April 2001 after the merger of Abingdon College and West Oxfordshire College.
-It has four campuses: Abingdon, Witney, Common Leys Farm and a Construction Skills Centre in Bicester.
+It was established on 1 April 2001 after the merger of Abingdon College and West Oxfordshire College.
+It has three main campuses: Abingdon Campus, Witney Campus, and Common Leys Farm.

 History

-it was established in April 2001 after the merger of Abingdon College and West Oxfordshire College.
+In the early 1960s, the North Berkshire College of Further Education was built.
+It was renamed to Abingdon College of Further Education sometime after 1974.
+Abingdon and Whitney College was established in 1 April 2001 after the merger of Abingdon College and West Oxfordshire College.
 After it underwent a £7.4 million redevelopment, it reopened in July 2012.
 A new building had been built both on its Abingdon campus, and on its Witney College campus in Witney.
 The new buildings according to the BBC included "TV and radio studios, editing suites, two beauty salons, two hairdressing salons, art and design studios, science labs and conference facilities."

-The college was graded "good" with "outstanding" leadership and management by Ofsted in January 2014, and also graded as 'good' in 2024.
+The college was graded Good for overall effectiveness, with Outstanding leadership and management, by Ofsted in January 2014, and also graded as 'good' in 2024.
 In 2015 the college was the No.1 Further Education College in England for 16-18 year old success rates.
 In June 2015, the Oxfordshire Skills and Learning Service (OSLS) transferred from Oxfordshire County Council to Abingdon & Witney College.
 In 2024, Jacqui Canton remained CEO of the college as well as Principal.